Last Updated on July 10, 2022 by Michael Brockbank

 It doesn’t take but a few seconds.
 And if you enter food as you go instead of trying to do it at the end of the day, you won’t have to worry about trying to remember everything you put into your mouth.

-Besides, seeing the numbers as you progress help determine what kind of food you eat next.
+Besides, seeing the numbers as you progress helps determine what kind of food you eat next.

 Part of losing weight with MyFitnessPal is making better choices in your diet.
 Just because you can eat 1500 calories today doesn’t mean you can have nothing but cupcakes to reach that number.